stringparser/gulp-runtime/docs/README.md

   node gulpfile.js --tasks default watch serve
   ```

-  If no argument is given the `default` task will run instead (as gulp does).
+  If no argument are given the `default` task will run instead (as gulp does).

-> What about the CLI?
+4. What about the CLI?

   Add an alias to your `.bashrc`, `.zshrc`